Rocker Locker Installation Tips

 Installing the Hinges

-Anti-seize is notorious for getting everywhere, especially if you get it on your fingers so I like it use a small foam applicator or q-tip to put it only where I want it.
+**NOTE: Anti-seize is notorious for getting EVERYWHERE, especially if you get it on your fingers so I like it use a small foam applicator or q-tip to put it only where I need it.

 Installing the Doors and Locks